 - Are they allergic to any drug medications?

-3. What kind of life-support treatments would the individual want to receive, if they were in a short-term or permanent comatose state?
+3. What kind of life-support treatments would the individual want to receive if they were in a short-term or permanently comatose state?
 If they were in a persistent or permanent vegetative state?
 If they were facing a terminal illness or an end-stage condition?

 - Artificial nutrition and hydration

 - Cardiopulmonary resuscitation (CPR)

 - Antibiotic treatment

 4. Would the individual be interested in palliative care to aid in their comfort should they become seriously ill?